corupta/drag-drop-list-react/README.md

 Default is true.

 Contact me if you think you need a rotation other than 6 degree, I can change this value to a number in a future release, so that it would specify the number of degrees.

+### `lockX` option:

+When an item from a DragDrop list whose `lockX` prop is set to true is dragged, it's x value, never changes.
+Meaning it's x value is locked.

+Default is false.

 ## Children